 Install WordPress on DigitalOcean

-Configure Nginx for WordPress directory
+Configure Nginx for the WordPress directory

 We are going to use the default Nginx virtual host file located under /etc/nginx/sites-available/ to listen to our domain name and PHP Processor socket.